rebelsky/sams-assorted-musings-reflections/sigcas-statement.md

 and such.
 I may try again with a longer piece, but I'm not sure I'll want to record what I'm doing and thinking so carefully.

+You know what?
+If I were sensible, I would have asked Mikey, Janet, and some other friends to read that over.
+Oh well.
+Too late now.
+And, in any case, I spent way too much time on it.

 ---

 I wonder if my Tutorial students [15] are amused by this essay?